What are the company’s core businesses?

 Asset quality continues to improve.
 NPLs of both credit card and personal loan has been constantly decreased since year 2013; as a result, the total portfolio’s NPL dropped.
-NPL in the third quarter of 2018 are as follows.
+NPL in 2018 are as follows.

 Total card spending of KTC versus Industry

-KTC credit card spending in 2018 continued to grow but at a decelerating rate.
-Growth of the company’s credit card spending in the third quarter of 2018 was at 8.7%, compared to that of the industry which was 10.5%, while the company’s market share stood at 11.1%, compared to 11.3% at the same period of previous year.
+Growth of the company’s credit card spending in 2018 was at 9.2%, compared to that of the industry which was 10.0%, while The company's market share at the end of 2018 was at 11.2%, same as last year.
 Nevertheless, to cultivate the targeted consumer’s confidence, the company had enhanced its strategies by focusing mainly on implementing new innovations, eliminating unnecessary procedures, and promoting customer satisfaction.
 Also, to successfully achieve the company’s targets, marketing campaigns will be consistently reviewed and adjusted to maintain the competitive edge in the ongoing changing environment.

 What is dividend payment policy